©Olivier Papegnies

 December

-Relocation of Rohingya to the isolated island, Bhasan Char in the Bay of Bengal, began
+Relocation of Rohingya refugees to Bhasan Char Island in the Bay of Bengal started.

 2021